polarsource/polar/clients/README.md

 ### Designing with Storybook

-Polar uses [Storybook](https://storybook.js.org) to easier work with web components and their design.
+Polar uses [Storybook](https://storybook.js.org) to make it easier to work with web components and their design.

 To run the Storybook locally: